quicwg/base-drafts/draft-ietf-quic-recovery.md

 An acknowledgement SHOULD be sent immediately upon receipt of a second packet but the delay SHOULD NOT exceed the maximum ack delay.
-QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-packet.
+QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second packet.

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
 The receiver SHOULD send an immediate ACK when it receives a new packet which is not one greater than the largest received packet number.
+The receiver MAY send an immediate ACK when a missing packet begins exceeding the peer's reordering threshold in packets to accelerate fast retransmit.
+Time threshold loss detection does not require any special ACK generation to accelerate fast retransmit because it uses a timer.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response